open-education-hub/essentials-security/rediscovering-the-browser/index.md

     - `-d`: **data** - specify the body of a request (usually a `POST` request) and the query parameters
         - `-G`: **get** - allows sending a body in a `GET` request
     - `-X <method>`: use another HTTP method than the default `GET`
+    - `-L`: **follow redirects** - issue another request to the redirected URL the when receiving a `3XX` response.
 - `wget`: download files

+## Activities

+## Challenge: Give to Post

+Read the message displayed by the server carefully.
+It tells you all you need to get the flag.

+## Challenge: King Kong

+You need to tell the server that you are someone special.

+## Challenge: Name

+Do what the server tells you.

+## Challenge: Gimme

+Try to add a new resource to the server.
+What can that 35 mean?

+## Challenge: Surprise

+The server expects a specific type of **content**.

 ## Further Reading